 18. Registered nurse

-The growth in “telehealth,” which is health care services delivered remotely through computers and mobile devices, has given registered nurses opportunities to work from home.
+The growth in telehealth, which is health care services delivered remotely through computers, mobile devices and by telephone, has opened up opportunities for registered nurses to work from home.

-The BLS projects 12 percent growth in this field.
+The BLS projects 7 percent growth in this field through 2029.

 Median annual wage: $73,300